Doug Walgren: Early life

 Walgren was born in Rochester, New York, and grew up in Mount Lebanon, Pennsylvania.
 He graduated from Dartmouth College in 1963, and received his LL.B. from Stanford University in 1966.
 While at Stanford, he roomed off-campus with Dr. K. Barry Sharpless, who went on to be awarded the Nobel Prize for his work in chemistry.

 Legal work

 Walgren was staff attorney for Neighborhood Legal Services in Pittsburgh, Pennsylvania from 1967 to 1968, and then he engaged in private practice in Pittsburgh from 1969 to 1972.
 He served as corporate counsel for Behavioral Research Laboratories, Inc. in Palo Alto, California, from 1973 to 1975.

 Congressional career

 He was elected in 1976 as a Democrat to the 95th and to the six succeeding Congresses.
 He was an unsuccessful candidate for reelection in 1990.
 Walgren was defeated by Rick Santorum, who, four years later, was elected Pennsylvania's junior United States senator.

+In 1992, during the House banking scandal, Walgren, was found to have bounced 858 checks from the U.S. House bank, some of which were more than 16 months overdue during his time in the congress.